 Give yourself the time and space to work through the emotional impact of your cancer experience.

-Call Juliette for a chat or to find out about our next workshop.
+Call Joules for a chat or to find out about our next workshop.

 If you also find yourself at a crossroads or feel that your life is about to shift in a significant way, we have a 5 or 7 day retreat, designed to help you figure out what your next step is and how to live well.
 These retreats are small and customised to your needs.